-In its Reply, Petitioner responds that "Falkner unambiguously teaches that the same bone plate shown in Figure 1 and described in the [S]pecification 'may be positioned on and/or in any suitable bone(s) to span any natural or artificial discontinuity within a bone or between bones.""
+In its Reply, Petitioner responds that "Falkner unambiguously teaches that the same bone plate shown in Figure 1 and described in the [S]pecification 'may be positioned on and/or in any suitable bone(s) to span any natural or artificial discontinuity within a bone or between bones."
 Reply 17 (citing Ex.
 1006 ¶¶ 21, 28-29, 33-34, 62).
 Petitioner cites to a new expert, Dr. Holmes, in support of its position.
 Ex.
 1029.
 Petitioner argues that extensive modifications to the Falkner plate would not be required and refers to Dr. Holmes' testimony who believes that "Falkner enables a POSITA to use its plate for joint fusion without any design modifications."
-Reply 18 (citing Ex.
-1029 ¶¶ 19-20, 25-36).
+Reply 17-18 (citing Ex.
+1028, ¶¶ 19-20, 25-36).
 Instead, Petitioner cites to Dr. Holmes who describes a procedure whereby:

-surgeons typically shave straight (transversely) across the distal surface of the tibia to create a flat surface to oppose with the flat surface of the dorsal surface of the talus" to help create a biomechanically stable joint for fusion.
-(Ex.1029, $\P\P31-32$).
+[S]urgeons typically shave straight (transversely) across the distal surface of the tibia to create a flat surface to oppose with the flat surface of the dorsal surface of the talus" to help create a biomechanically stable joint for fusion.
+(Ex.
+1029, ¶¶31-32).
 The bones are then positioned to create the optimal biomechanical alignment for proper gait following the fusion.
-(Id., $\P33$).
+(Id., ¶33).
 The Falkner plate would be positioned to span the joint in the range between the angled screw hole and the internal blade to optimize purchase and efficacy.
-(Id., $\P35$).
+(Id., ¶35).
 Depending on patient anatomy, the plate could be contoured with plate benders.
-(Id., $\P34$).
+(Id., ¶34).

 Reply 18.
-Petitioner contends that Falkner "expressly contemplates and enables a POSITA to use its bone plate for joint fusion, and teaches all of the structural limitations set forth in the challenged claims."
+Petitioner contends that Falkner "expressly enables a [person of ordinary skill in the art] to use its bone plate for joint fusion, and teaches all of the structural limitations set forth in the challenged claims."
 Id. at 19.

-4. Patent Owner's Sur-Reply
+4. Patent Owner's Sur-reply

-In its Sur-reply, Patent Owner responds that Falkner does not disclose the modifications required to anticipate the challenged claims and instead, the Petitioner relied heavily on Dr. Holmes' testimony on how the plate could have been modified.
-Sur-reply 17.
-Patent Owner also contends that the modifications to Falkner described in Dr. Holmes' testimony amount to more than slight modifications, and "seemingly admit[s] that Falkner's passing reference to a two-bone embodiment is insufficient to anticipate Claims 10 and 16," and insufficient to render obvious these claims.
-Id.
+In its Sur-reply, Patent Owner responds that Falkner does not disclose the modifications required to anticipate the challenged claim and instead, Petitioner relied heavily on Dr. Holmes' testimony on how the plate could have been modified.
+Sur-reply 11.
+Patent Owner also contends that the modifications to Falkner described in Dr. Holmes' testimony amount to more than slight modifications, and "seemingly admit[s] that Falkner's passing reference to a two-bone embodiment is insufficient to anticipate

+Claim 10 and insufficient to render the [Claim 15] obvious in view of Falkner and Duncan."
+Id. at 16-17 (citing, Inst.
+Dec., 38-39).
 Patent Owner then explains the various ways in which the modifications of the Falkner plate by Dr. Holmes fail.
-See Sur-reply 18-21 ("[T]he extensive modifications required for Falkner's plate to be used across a joint, go beyond what reasonably could be anticipation.")
+See Sur-reply 16-20 ("the extensive modifications required for Falkner's plate to be used across a joint go beyond what reasonably could be anticipation").